zsfeiner/zsfeiner.github.io/content/authors/LucasFischer/_index.md

 ---
 # Display name
-title: Martha Barta
+title: Lucas Fischer

 # Full name (for SEO)
-first_name: Martha
+first_name: Lucas
-last_name: Barta
+last_name: Fischer

 # Username (this should match the folder name)
 authors:
-  - MarthaBarta
+  - Lucas Fischer

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Independent researcher (2021-2023)
+role: Field team lead (2022)

 # Organizations/Affiliations
 organizations: